OWASP/wrongsecrets/aws/README.md

 **Note**: Applying the Terraform means you are creating cloud infrastructure which actually costs you money.
 The authors are not responsible for any cost coming from following the instructions below.

-**Note-II**: The cluster you create, has its access bound to the public IP of the creator.
+**Note-II**: The cluster you create has its access bound to the public IP of the creator.
 In other words: the cluster you create with this code has its access bound to your public IP-address if you apply it locally.

 1. export your AWS credentials (`export AWS_PROFILE=awsuser`)
 2. check whether you have the right profile by doing `aws sts get-caller-identity` and make sure you have enough rights with the caller its identity and that the actual accountnumber displayed is the account designated for you to apply this TF to.